 - 1 egg

 - ⅛ teaspoon ground black pepper

 - Start to prepare the wonton by chopping the shrimp into small pieces and put it in a mixing bowl.

 - Add ground pork, onion, sesame oil, egg, salt, garlic powder, and pepper.
 Mix well.

 - Lay a piece of wonton wrapper flat on a plate.
-Scoop 1 tablespoon of the mixture and place in the middle of the wrapper.
+Scoop 1½ teaspoon of the mixture and place on the middle of the wrapper.
 Fold the wonton wrapper to form a triangle.
 Press the sides to keep the meat mixture intact.
 Gold both sides of the triangle wrapper inward.
 Set aside.
 Do this step until the pork mixture is completely consumed.

 - Make the soup by combining water and chicken broth in a soup pot.
 Let boil.

 - Add the rotisserie chicken (with bones).
 Cover and boil in low heat for 20 minutes.
 Turn the heat off temporarily.

 - Remove the chicken and let it cool down.
 Separate the meat from the bones.
 Shred the meat.